-- I will present the results of 3 different studies today; - It represent the last nine years of our work studying assisted desistance with youth and young adults; - I want to thank all students who collaborated on these projects but also my colleagues Julie Marcotte, Natacha Brunelle and Marie-Pierre Villeneuve who conducted these studies with
+- I will present the results of 3 different studies today; - It represent the last nine years of our work studying assisted desistance with youth and young adults; - I want to thank all students who collaborated on these projects but also my colleagues Julie Marcotte, Natacha Brunelle and Marie-Pierre Villeneuve who conducted these studies with me and could not be here today (it is the middle of the night in Canada...)

-WHAT DO WE KNOW ABOUT YOUNG OFFENDERS ?
+WHAT DO WE KNOW ABOUT YOUNG OFFENDERS?

-First, we know that a very small proportion of adolescents (5 to 10% according to studies) are responsible for the majority of violent offenses committed by adolescents (50 to 62% according to studies) -Snyder and Sickmund, 1999 ;
+First, we know that a very small proportion of adolescents (5 to 10% according to studies) are responsible for the majority of violent offenses committed by adolescents (50 to 62% according to studies) -Snyder and Sickmund, 1999;